The Bankrate promise

 The first step when building a monthly budget is to determine how much money you make each month.
-It’s important to make sure the budget you build doesn’t involve spending more money than you make, as that will mean going into debt in the long term.
+This will set the limit for how much you can spend (and save) each month.

 When calculating your monthly income, look at consistent sources of income.
 You should include your paycheck from your day job, but should probably exclude less consistent sources of money, such as selling old stuff you no longer need.

 Make sure you calculate your income using your net income, also known as your “take-home pay.”
-This is the money you have left over after payroll deductions.
-Net income is the money you earn that you can actually pay bills, spend on necessities, save and more.
+This is the money you have left over after taxes and payroll deductions.

 2. Spend a month or two tracking your spending

 One of the best ways to get a sense of how much you should budget for is to track your actual spending over the course of a few months.
-There are plenty of apps you can use to track and categorize your spending, but you can also save receipts and add everything up on your own if you prefer to do that.
+There are some apps that can help you track spending by linking to your bank account, or you could track it manually by saving receipts and adding up expenses yourself.

 As you track your spending, you may find that you spend more or less than you expect on different categories.
 This is important because it is a good lead-in to the next step in the process.